GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 In this step I create the master frame of the animation similar to the previous image.

-..
-In the previous animation there is map of the earth as background. script of the previous script there were three commands.

 3.3.1.
 First attempt (first frame)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this first attempt I create the first frame (``-Mf,png``) of the animation.
-.. the put the previous script within ``main.sh`` and I use the MOVIE_WIDTH parameter.

      .. gmtplot::
         :height: 400 px